AravzA35/Performance/README.md

-# JMeter
+# Performance
-All Jmeter scripts
+All Performance scripts created by me in Jmeter, K6, Gatling and loadrunner